 - The checklist has to be signed by the person involved in entry and also by a competent officer

-- One person always has to be kept standby to communicate with the person inside the space.
+- One person always has to be kept on standby to communicate with the person inside the space.
 Effective communication between the people inside the space and the person standing by is vitally important.
-The communication system must be agreed and tested.
+The communication system must be agreed upon and tested.
 The standby person must, in turn, be able to communicate with the officer of the watch

 - The person may also carry a lifeline with him inside

-- The person should carry oxygen analyzer with him inside the enclosed space and it should be on all the time to monitor the oxygen content.
+- The person should carry an oxygen analyzer with him inside the enclosed space and it should be on all the time to monitor the oxygen content.
 As soon as level drops, the analyzer should sound alarmed and space should be evacuated quickly without any delay

 - No source of ignition has to be taken inside unless the Master or competent officer is satisfied